Bob Bissonnette: Singing career

 In 2010, Bissonnette launched a singing career releasing three albums, Recrue de l'année (2010), Les Barbes de séries (2012) and Rockstar (2014).
 He had a number of singles including "Mettre du tape su' ma palette" (2010), "Recrue de l'année" (2010), "Y sont toutes folles" (2010), "Hockey dans rue" and "Chris Chelios" (2011), "Les Barbes de séries" and "La machine à scorer" (2012) and "Rockstar" (2014).
 He operated completely independently as a musician; he had no contract with any record company, nor did he receive any subsidies from the Canadian government.

 Other ventures

 Bissonnette was also a minority co-owner of Québec Capitales.
 He performed musical numbers for five years during the regular season of Capitales.

 Death

 On 4 September 2016, Bissonnette died in a helicopter accident in the Flatlands, near Campbellton, New Brunswick, Canada.
 The crash also resulted in the death of the pilot, Frédérick Décoste.
-Michel Laplante(fr), president of the Capitales, was injured in the incident.
+Michel Laplante, president of the Capitales, was injured in the incident.